ROTC-101 Introduction to ROTC

 ROTC-402 Transition to Lieutenant

-Continues the methodology from MS:401.
+Continues the methodology from ROTC-401.
 Identify and resolve ethical dilemmas.
 Refine counseling and motivating techniques.
-Prepare for a future as a successful Army lieutenant.
+Prepare for a future as a successful army lieutenant.